Resampling#

 return efficacy

-If we call this function once, it simulates both groups, computes the risks in each group, and uses the results to estimate the efficacy of the treatment (assuming that the first group is the control).
+If we call this function once, it simulates both groups, computes the risks in each group, and uses the results to compute the efficacy of the treatment (assuming that the first group is the control).

 p1 = k_control / n_control